atlassian/github-for-jira/docs/security.md

 ## How can I delete my data?

-All data concerning your GitHub organization that is stored by the GitHub for Jira app’s database is deleted when you uninstall the GitHub for Jira app from your Jira site.
+All metadata concerning your GitHub organization that is stored by the GitHub for Jira app’s database is deleted when you uninstall the GitHub for Jira app from your Jira site.

 ## How is the communication secured?

+> :cloud: **GitHub Cloud**
+>
-All HTTP traffic is secured with TLS (HTTPS).
+> All HTTP traffic from github.com to the GitHub for Jira app and back is secured with TLS (HTTPS).

+> :office: **GitHub Server**
+>
+> If you're using GitHub Enterprise Server, we strongly recommend that you set up the server in a way so that it's only accessible via HTTPS.

 GitHub digitally signs all webhooks using a shared webhook secret.
 The GitHub for Jira app only accepts webhooks with a valid signature.
 Webhooks with an invalid signature are discarded.
 As long as the webhook secret stays a secret just between your GitHub server (or GitHub cloud) and the GitHub for Jira app, webhook traffic is secure.